simorxb/position_control_mpc/README.md

 We can observe that the performance is degraded, but the loop maintains its stability.

+## Running in Simulink with constant disturbance on the control input

+For this analysis, we want to test the effect of a step disturbance on the control input using Simulink.

+The control input experiences a 2 N step disturbance at time 5 s.

+### Simulation Result

+The simulation is performed in Simulink for 20 seconds, on the nominal system, including the mentioned disturbance.

+We can see that the control algorithm maintains a constant force, -2 N. This is not sufficient to bring the position back at the setpoint.

+This is different from a PID, which has the integral action which will keep integrating (i.e. increasing the force) until the position has been restored.

+The MPC instead, looks at the current state (position, speed) and predicts 10 steps ahead (prediction horizon) with 2 control moves (control horizon).
+We can see that if the model used by the MPC differs from the real plant (which is always the case) the MPC will never reach the right force.

 ## Author
 This project is developed by Simone Bertoni.
 Learn more about my work on my personal website - [Simone Bertoni - Control Lab](https://simonebertonilab.com/).